incogn-ito/trailkeeper/README.md

 * [Chatgpt](https://chatgpt.com/) - Background, Logo

 # Next Steps
-* Add photo upload functionality and default images linked to goal categories
+* Add photo upload functionality and default images linked to goal categories.
 * Give users the ability to heart their top goal.
 * Use an API to allow users to search for suggested goals in a particular category.